theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 ### Creating and Managing Projects

-- Click on **Create Project** on the home page to start a new project.
+- Click **Create Project** on the home page (or from the application bar) to start a new project.
-  OnDemand Loop assigns a randomly generated HPC-themed name, which you can rename by clicking on the pencil icon next to the title.
+  OnDemand Loop assigns a randomly generated HPC-themed name, which you can rename at any time by clicking the pencil icon next to the title.
 - Only **one project can be active at a time**.
-  Click the **pin** icon or use the **project bar** to set the project active.
-All new downloads will be assigned to it automatically.
+  Use the **pin icon** or the **project selection drop-down** in the application bar to set a project active.
+All new downloads will be assigned to the active project automatically.

 !!! tip

-    The **active project** determines where files are assigned when you select them for download.
+    The **active project** determines where files are stored when you select them for download.
-    The project bar, visible on every page, lets you confirm or change the active project without leaving your workflow.
+    The application bar, visible on every page, makes it easy to confirm or change the active project without interrupting your workflow.
-    Simply make sure the correct project is selected before you begin choosing files.
+    Always check that the correct project is selected before beginning to download files.

 ### What You Can Do With a Project